tableau/VizAlerts/docs/install_guide.md

 SMS **automation** based on their own Tableau Server viz data.
 In the future, VizAlerts will be able to perform even more actions than these.

-In its current form, VizAlerts exists simply as a Python script that is set up by a system administrator to run at frequent and regular intervals.
+In its current form, VizAlerts exists simply as an application that is set up by a system administrator to run at frequent and regular intervals.
 All of the information it needs to enable data-driven email and SMS alerting is derived from the Tableau Server PostgreSQL